microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/New-MgDirectoryCustomSecurityAttributeDefinitionAllowedValue.md

 `BODYPARAMETER <IMicrosoftGraphAllowedValue>`: allowedValue
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[IsActive <Boolean?>]`: Indicates whether the predefined value is active or deactivated.
-If set to false, this predefined value cannot be assigned to any additional supported directory objects.
+If set to false, this predefined value can't be assigned to any other supported directory objects.

 `INPUTOBJECT <IIdentityDirectoryManagementIdentity>`: Identity Parameter
   - `[AdministrativeUnitId <String>]`: The unique identifier of administrativeUnit